Tauras-Rim/dot-net-app/README.md

 # dot-net-app
-A personla project to improve my skills
+A personal .NET project to improve my skills